Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 The Uffizi: Why It Still Matters, Even Years Later

 By the time we reached the Uffizi, the heat had caught up with us.
-I was dealing with mild heat exhaustion, cured — as all things are in Italy — by water and gelato.
+I was dealing with mild heat exhaustion, cured — as many things are in Italy — by water and gelato.

 Our guide was exceptional: knowledgeable, enthusiastic, and joyful in a way that made the art feel alive.

 Cristina didn’t even think about taking photos — a sure sign that we were fully present.
-The only photo you are allowed is through the window looking at Ponte Vecchio over the River Arno
+At the time, the only photo we took there was through the window overlooking thePonte Vecchio and the Arno.

 Looking Back from 2026: What Changed